Official websites use .mil

-Colonel David W. Shevchik, Jr. is the Commander, 158th Fighter Wing, Vermont Air National Guard, South Burlington, Vermont.
+Colonel Daniel P. Finnegan is the Commander, 158th Fighter Wing, Vermont Air National Guard, South Burlington, Vermont.
 He is responsible for ensuring the Wing is ready to defend, execute combat operations, and sustain follow-on forces.
 He is entrusted with operation, readiness, training, morale and welfare, installation support and quality of life for 1,000 personnel assigned to the 158th Fighter Wing.

-Colonel Daniel P. Finnegan is the Vice Commander, 158th Fighter Wing, Vermont Air National Guard, South Burlington, Vermont.
+Colonel Brian D. Lepine is the Vice Commander, 158th Fighter Wing, Vermont Air National Guard, South Burlington, Vermont.
 As the Vice Commander, he oversees the Fighter Wing Staff, Manpower and Budget Programs for the Wing and assigned organizations within.

 Chief Master Sergeant